webyrd/underconstraints/README.md

 Underconstraints can be safely checked independently of each other, without worrying about constraint interaction.
 This may be useful for failing fast, but not for ensuring correctness.
-Underconstraints could give us *some* improved commutative conjunction behavior.
+Underconstraints might give us *some* improved commutative conjunction behavior.

 It is not necessary to reify underconstraints, since underconstraints are supposed to be no more constraining than the constraints that are